BBN Constraint on Heavy Neutrino Production and Decay: Heavy Neutrino Decay During BBN

+where $X$ indicates various multi-pion final states.
 On the right-hand side of both equations, the first term denotes all the processes in the standard BBN (SBBN).
-The new effects due to heavy neutrino to charged pion decay are encoded by the second and third terms.
-The rates $\mathcal{R}_{\nu_4\to \pi^\pm}(t)$ is defined in Eqs.~\eqref{eq:2.18}, \eqref{eq:2.19}.
+The new effects due to heavy neutrino to $K^-$ decay are encoded by the second and third terms.
+The kaon injection rate $\mathcal{R}_{\nu_4\to K^-}(t)$ is defined in Eqs.~\eqref{eq:3.6}.
+The $\dots$ represents the other reactions of kaon and other decay products of the heavy neutrino that contribute to the rate equations (see the following subsections).

-The fractional factors multiplying with $\mathcal{R}$ show the competition between the pion decay rate and their nuclear reaction with protons and neutrons in the universe.
-The conversion cross sections for thermalized pions are~\cite{Pospelov:2010cw}
+The fractional factors multiplying with $\mathcal{R}$ show the competition among various $K^-$ reaction channels.
+In the numerators, the conversion cross sections for thermalized kaons are~\cite{Pospelov:2010cw}